Medical Office Compliance

 4 Reasons to Attend

-- Review the 3 major compliance risk areas: Medicare, HIPAA, and OSHA
+2. Review 3 major compliance risk areas: Medicare, HIPAA, OSHA, and OIG Workplan updates.

-- Learn the 7 elements of compliance that every practice must have in place
+3. Instruction on the 7 elements of compliance that every practice must have in place.

-- What to do when an auditor makes contact with your office
+- What to do when an auditor contacts your office

 Who Should Attend

-Content is relevant for providers, billing professionals, office managers, consultants, and anyone seeking a better understanding of medical office compliance guidelines.
+Content is relevant for providers, compliance professionals, practice managers, billing supervisors, consultants, and anyone seeking a better understanding of medical office compliance guidelines.

 This is a basic-level class.
 Content assumes some experience working in a medical office.

-A course manual will be provided.
+Includes digital course materials.
 No supplementary materials are required for this course.